QMeqGR/qm-maxima/README.txt

                                                              (line  613)
 * jmtop:                                 Functions and Variables for qm.
                                                              (line  589)
-* JP:                                    Functions and Variables for qm.
+* Jp:                                    Functions and Variables for qm.
                                                              (line  632)
 * Jsqr:                                  Functions and Variables for qm.
                                                              (line  640)